robin-ede/trial-library-rag/README.md

 -   **Reranking Step**: Implement a Cross-Encoder (e.g., zerank-2) to re-score retrieved chunks.
 This would directly address the low Context Precision (0.39) by filtering out irrelevant chunks before generation.
 -   **Agentic Workflow**: Move from a linear RAG chain to an agentic loop (e.g., LangGraph) that can decide to search again or ask clarifying questions if the initial retrieval is insufficient.
 -   **Structured Output**: Use function calling to force the LLM to output structured data (e.g., JSON) for easier downstream processing.
--   **User History**: Implement session persistence so users can ask follow-up questions.
+-   **Persistent Session History**: Implement cross-session persistence (database or file-based) so conversation history survives page refreshes and can be resumed later.
 -   **Advanced Fusion**: Explore RBF (Radial Basis Function) or RRF (Reciprocal Rank Fusion) for more sophisticated result merging.